NorskJoe/University.Maze/readme.txt

  - My first and my final version of my class diagram are included in my submission

- - I tested my maze generation algorithm on mazes up to 1000x1000
+ - I tested my maze generation and solving algorithms on mazes up to 1000x1000